Chris Ernst

 Mobile Pay

 During the pandemic I designed a mobile web app for restaurant customers to pay their bill on their own device to minimize contact between restaurant staff and guests.
 I created a mini design system and prototyped interactive flows, all in Figma.
+Half of the project was the consumer-facing checkout flow, and the other half was the configuration tool the restaurant owner used to set up and customize the system.

 Strategic importance: